redpanda-data/connect/resources/docs/processors/list.md

 will be the last part of the message, if index = -2 then the part before the last element with be selected, and so on.

+## `condition`

+Tests each message against a condition, if the condition fails then the message is dropped.

 ## `decompress`

 Decompresses the parts of a message according to the selected algorithm.